The cryptosphere is getting more crowded than ever. More and more people are joining the space every day with the hopes of making quick money.

 43. Whale: It refers to an entity or a person who holds an absurd amount of particular cryptocurrency and has the potential to manipulate the market.

-44. Bullish: A feeling based on some factors that the price of a crypto will increase.
+44. Bullish: A feeling based on some factors that the price of crypto will increase.

-45. Bearish: A feeling based on some factors that the the price of a crypto will decrease.
+45. Bearish: A feeling based on some factors that the price of crypto will decrease.

 46. ATH: An All-time-high price of a cryptocurrency.

 47. FOMO: Fear of missing out.
 A feeling in which you want to get onboard a skyrocketing price rally.

 48. FUD: Fear, Uncertainty, and Doubt related to the market.

 49. FUDster: A person who spreads FUD based on facts or gut feelings.

 50. To The Moon: Refers to the price moving to astronomical heights.

 51. Bag Holder: Someone still holding an altcoin after a pump and dump crash.

 With time and the ever-evolving crypto space, I am sure that many new terms will come up.
 Hence, I will keep updating this list of cryptocurrency terms regularly on CoinSutra.

 Know some more common crypto jargons that can be added to this list?
 Let me know in the comments below!